seunghyuns98/VideoColorGrading/README.md

 ```
 - Or Install manually(please refer to [fast_env.sh](fast_env.sh))

-3. Download the pretrained model weights from [Google Drive](https://drive.google.com/drive/folders/1NpWXjQxo6ZdOVdSoCzVhCik58WMXXqqC?usp=sharing) and place them in the [pretrained/](pretrained/) directory.
+3. Download the pretrained model weights from [Google Drive](https://drive.google.com/drive/folders/1NpWXjQxo6ZdOVdSoCzVhCik58WMXXqqC?usp=sharing) and place them in the 'pretrained/' directory.

 ### Inference

-Run inference code on our provided demo videos. \
+Run inference code using the provided example reference image and input video. \
-Make sure to update the path to the pretrained model in configs/prompts/video_demo.yaml
+If you placed pretrained models in a directory other than 'pretrained/', make sure to update its path in configs/prompts/video_demo.yaml.

 ```bash
 python video_demo.py \